 If you want to defeat your enemies and complete all campaigns, you certainly need to pay to unlock the most powerful cards.
 Since it has already been said that the game is very cheap at the moment all donation may cost you no more than 20-30$ for a comfortable play (which is compared to a price of traditional video game).
 This part of the product is not a disadvantage, as you may believe.
 Just prepare to pay or grind little by little if you want to succeed in the game.

 Warhammer Age of Sigmar: Champions is not completed yet.
 It does not have trade lobby, chat room, normal deckbuilder like many other games have (look at pokemon trading card game online to understand what I mean), it does not have a description of cards, clear system of understanding what each card does.
 It’s not perfect but is not bad either.
-It’s a quality product with its own distinguishable traits which may be appealing for these who love tactics where positioning of units matter.
+It’s a quality product with its own distinguishable traits which may be appealing for these who love tactics where positioning of units matters.
 The game certainly leaves a lot of questions: why do units exist only for a short period of time, but then disappear?
-Why do you need to play spells and unit cards in certain order to unlock powerful effect of blessings?
+Why do you need to play spells and unit cards in a certain order to unlock powerful effects of blessings?
 Why do abilities of champions have so narrow effects that you barely want to use them?

 Fans want to know if the game corresponds to the lore of Warhammer.
 Yes, it does, to the full extent.
 They also may want to know the final opinion on the product, which we don’t have at the moment.
 Keep in mind that the game is just not ready – future expansions will forge it and hopefully will make it better than it is now.
 Currently at the moment it a time-killer game with a low level of player’s engagement, not saturating, not deep enough to play for the whole day but enough for two or three hours.
 Warhammer Age of Sigmar: Champions may seem addictive for some players but I personally did not notice any feeling of strong dependency.